6 Consulting Frameworks for Small Business (Guide + Worksheets)

 PEST ANALYSIS

 PEST helps you understand the broader Political, Economic, Socio-Cultural, and Technological environment in which you operate.
-PEST is a helpful tool when you are beginning operations in a new country or region.
+This analysis is a helpful tool when you are beginning operations in a new country or region.
 Use the prompts of PEST to brainstorm relevant factors.
 Next, identify information that applies to the factors.
-Then, you can draw conclusions.
+Then, you can draw conclusions from your research.

 Develop and assess multiple strategies before deciding which path will be most successful.